Azure/acs-engine/docs/design/vhd-images-mutable-immutable.md

 - Additional CI overhead, as we will have to "promote" images from a "staging" mutable image reference to a production "latest" image
 - Introduces additional troubleshooting overhead when diagnosing production issues in the provisioning stack
   - e.g., "Which "latest" was this vm provisioned with???"
+- Removes backwards-compatibility flexibility
+  - If a new image revision includes new functionality that is subsequently rolled back, we are not able to easily refer to the image version before that functionality was introduced; we are required to build and publish a new image before performing a full rollback of that provisioning functionality